You can see flat-footed players when you’re watching soccer. Players with flat feet stand and move differently than other players.

 What are the best soccer cleats for flat feet?

-Because no expert podiatrist weighs in on their best choice for a soccer cleat in patients with flat feet, the following recommendations are based on information gathered from multiple sources.
+Because no expert podiatrist weighs in on their best choice for a soccer cleat in patients with flat feet, the following recommendations are based on information from multiple sources.

 This classic Nike cleat has been around since the 1980s, so with the newest iteration, you’re getting all those years of wear and tear, trial and error.
 Players like Sergio Ramos and Gerard Pique have been known to wear them, so you know you’re in good hands.